SYDNEY TO MELBOURNE.

-Amongst the prominent motorcyclists is Eric 'Longy' Tyler.
+Amongst the prominent motorcyclists is Eric 'Longy' Tyler, who was 6 foot two.
 He started motorcycling at age 18, on a ¾hp Fafnir, which he entered in the 1909 '100 mile' race.
 He competed in some 40 events by 1915 and won 20 of them.
 Eric joined Edmunds & Skilton, a motorcycle house in Lonsdale Street, Melbourne, until he was employed by the Hendee Mfg.
 Co. to ride Indians, on which he established many speed and distance records.
 Later he joined Milledge Brothers, perhaps the largest motorcycle house at the time.
 He was a regular competitor at Aspendale, where he set several records.
 He continued in competition until at least 1924, probably longer.

 AUSTRALIAN MOTORING EVENTS